Shooting bias

 The term shooting bias, also known as "shooter bias", is a proposed form of implicit racial bias which refers to the apparent tendency among the police to shoot black civilians more often than white civilians, even when they are unarmed.
 In countries where white people aren't the majority, shooting bias may still apply, with different minority groups facing discrimination.

 The concept proposes that the probability of being shot by the police depends on ethnicity in addition to the other known factors like location, the income of the neighborhood and whether or not the person is carrying a weapon as well as the emotions shown by the victim.
 Shooting bias is not limited to one race, as studies have shown that both black and white individuals demonstrated almost equivalent levels of shooting bias.

+Shooting bias among civilians

+A study by Marleen Stelter et al. from 2023, investigated the shooting bias among civilians.
+A computer simulation was used in which participants were tasked with shooting armed individuals.
+These individuals were either White or corresponded to a stereotypical Arab appearance.
+The results show no significant difference in the occurrence of the shooting bias between civilians and the police.
+Therefor it can be questioned whether the origin of the shooting bias lies in police work and/or training or could more likely be an outcome of other social and cultural factors.
+However the hypothesis that shooting bias is rooted in stereotypical associations could not be confirmed in the study cited above.

 Key Questions in Literature

 Benchmark

 Violent crime is committed by a very small number of individuals.
 These individuals tend to come from very poor disadvantaged communities.
 Since minorities are overrepresented in these communities, minorities are also overrepresented in violent crime.
 Thus, any statistical analysis of police bias must take this into account.
 Using population, police-citizen interactions, or total arrests as a benchmark, we observe that black citizens appear more likely than white citizens to be fatally shot by police officers.
 Using violent crime arrests or weapons offense arrests, we observe that black citizens appear less likely to be fatally shot by police officers.